 Have you ever wondered what happens to discarded aircraft?
 A long time ago I saw a documentary about aircraft ‘graveyards‘.
-This is what they call these places where they park decommissioned aircrafts.
+This is what they call these places where they park decommissioned aircraft.
 There are a few of those places around the world.
 It’s just jaw-dropping to see all those aircrafts standing there.
-Of course the question arises what one can do with this huge amount of metal.
+Of course, the question arises what one can do with this huge amount of metal.
 And of course upcycling can be part of the solution.
-In the world of upcycling there are some very creative people who use aircraft parts to create astonishing design.
+In the world of upcycling, there are some very creative people who use aircraft parts to create an astonishing design.
 Just have a look at work by AERO-1946, MotoArt and Redesign.
 They all create fantastic upcycle design made out of aircraft parts.

-Engine cowling creates new experience
+Engine cowling creates a new experience

 A few weeks ago I came across another upcycle design that makes one have a second look at discarded aircraft.
-Furniture design company Fallen Furniture, based in Bath | United Kingdom, created a real eye-catcher.
+Furniture design company Plane Industries, based in Bath | United Kingdom, created a real eye-catcher.
 They took the engine cowling of a Boeing 737 and upcycled it into a colossal, luxurious and spacious chair.
-It spins weightlessly on its highly polished spun aluminium base.
+It spins weightlessly on its highly polished spun aluminum base.
 This chair is quite impressive just by looking at the high gloss flawlessly finished shell.
 The dark interior is upholstered in the highest quality leather and the shining frame is hand polished.
 The dimensions of this unique piece of furniture are 200 x 200 x 200 cm [HxWxD].

 Because of my experience as a kid in the Evoluon I can imagine how it must be to sit in this stunning version of the ball chair, the 737 Cowling Chair.

 “Using reclaimed, authentic aircraft parts, from planes steeped in history, Plane Industries take pride in exploring the most innovative ways to breathe new life into these remarkable feats of engineering to design.”